JohannesMP/com.johannesmp.blog/_posts/2017-02-15-understanding-symbolic-links.md

 You can store configs in your repo under subdirectories that mirror their location in **`/etc/...`**.
 This makes it really easy to know where the config files should be symlinked to when you later clone this repo on a new server.

-Furthermore, several linux applications that have config files in **`/etc/`** have the ability to load additional configuration files from a directory.
+Furthermore, several Linux applications that have config files in **`/etc/`** have the ability to load additional configuration files from a directory.

 For example, while the default configuration file for *php5* might be **`/etc/php5/apache2/php.ini`**, it also provides a directory **`/etc/php5/apache2/conf.d/`**, and any config file stored there (including symlinks) will be loaded after the default config file.